 What is the role of a mediator?
 Generally, a mediator seeks to help the parties involved fashion an amicable solution.
 They have no power to render a resolution.
 This article discusses their exact roles.

 Have you been injured in an accident?
 Do you have questions about mediation?
-A Personal Injury Attorney Los Angeles can be of help.
+A Los Angeles Personal Injury Attorney at El Dabe Ritter Trial Lawyers can help.

 What Is Mediation in a Personal Injury Case?

 Mediation, before a personal injury lawsuit is filed, is entirely voluntary.
 Both parties agree to discuss the case in the presence of a neutral mediator until a resolution is made.
 If the parties fail to agree, they usually revert to where they were before mediation.
 Mediation resolutions are not binding unless both parties agree on them.

 During the process, the mediator facilitates discussions.
 They do not give opinions or make decisions on the matters being discussed.
 They will usually: